fssa-batch3/vignesh.ramachandran__web_project/README.md

 ### Register page
 - Scenario 1: Successfully create an account
     - Steps:
+        1. Click the "login" button which is at the top right of the page.
-        1. Navigate to the Login page.
+        2. The page navigate to the login page.
-        2. Click "Create an account" link.
+        3. Click "Create an account" link.
-        3. Enter the required information such as name, email,phone_number and password.
+        4. Enter the required information such as name, email,phone_number and password.
-        4. Click the "Register" button.
+        5. Click the "Register" button.
     - Expected Result:
         - The user is redirected to the Login page.

 ### Login page
 - Scenario 1: Successfully login in to account
     - Steps:
+        1. Click the "login" button which is at the top right of the page
-        1. Navigate to the login page.
+        2. The page navigate to the login page.
-        2. Enter the required information such as email and password.
+        3. Enter the required information such as email and password.
-        3. Click the "login" button.
+        4. Click the "login" button.
     - Expected Result:
         - The user is redirected to the home page.
         - User profile created.